buildupdevs/website/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 Source code for the website of buildupdevs.com

+This site and design has now been deprecated.
+Please go to the 2.0 version of the website at this repo: https://github.com/buildupdevs/website-2.0

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):